chaoskagami/ftpde/README.md

 Stubbed Commands that need proper functionality
 -----------------------------------------------

-- ALLO - fallocate please
+- ALLO - Should run fallocate if available.
 - MODE - Only stream is supported.
 Compressed and block would be nice.
 - STRU -
 - TYPE - ASCII mode is needed.
 Thankfully binary is the one implemented.
+- STOU

 NYI, but should be implemented
 ------------------------------

-- STOU
 - HOST
 - LANG
 - LPRT